SamuelHerrera/offer-routing-system/README.md

             - If circuit breaker was open then close the status as its working
             - Emit the response data and status to sentry
         - On error:
-            - Retry logic with maximum N intents (Configurable by a record in partner fn and config table with default value of 3)
+            - Retry logic with maximum N intents (Configurable by a record in dealer fn and config table with default value of 3)
             - We update the record state with the error
             - Emit the response data, status and retry count to sentry
             - On failed retries
-                - Move messages to route_name/PartnerX DLQueue
+                - Move messages to Dealer DLQueue
-                - Mark it as completed (delete) in route_name/PartnerX Queue
+                - Mark it as completed (delete) in Dealer Queue
                 - Open cirtuit breaker and depending on response code set the retry time
     - Emits to Sentry.
         - Time taken per lead and per batch